stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 ```

 In the above log we see an [RCU](https://docs.kernel.org/RCU/stallwarn.html)
-stall warning indicating that CPU 1 running but not making progress on work it
+stall warning indicating that CPU 1 running but not making progressing and is
-has been assigned.
-We can also see that the CPUs are both running but hanging.
+likely stuck in a tight loop.
+We can also see that the CPUs are both running
+but hanging.
 It took until December 2025, 5 months, to locate and fix the bug.
-In this
-article we will discuss how we debugged and solved this issue.
+In this article we will discuss how we debugged and solved this issue.

 # Reproducting the issue

+The software that the user uses is the standard OpenRISC kernel and runtime.
+It has
+been stable for some time running on the QEMU simulator that we use for the bulk
+of our software development and testing.

 To be honest I haven't run the OpenRISC multicore platform on a physical FGPA
 development board for a few years, so just setting up the environemtn was going